-Note that these operations might be invoked by a user responsible for the slice (e.g., a researcher associated with the slice with the slice or the PI that vouched for the slice), or by a user responsible for the component (e.g., an operator affiliated with the MA).
-In the latter case, the operator might not know that the slice exists on the component, but is terminating or suspending the slice on all components it manages.
+A user invokes the third operation to request that additional resources-as specified in the RSpec-be allocated to the slice.
+Note that UpdateSlice and CreateSlice can be viewed as the operator might not know that the slice exists on the component, but is terminating or suspending the slice on all components it manages.
 This permits an operator to control a slice on all of the components it manages without the cooperation of a slice manager that knows all the components on which the slice has been embedded.